bitrise-io/devcenter/_articles/en/builds/build-artifacts-online.md

 Artifacts are deployed into the **APPS & ARTIFACTS** section in your build's page with the help of the **Deploy to Bitrise.io** Step.
 It deploys all the files which have been generated during the build and stores them in the `$BITRISE_DEPLOY_DIR` directory.
 You can change the target directory path in the **Deploy directory or file path** field under the **Config** section of the step.

-1. Insert the **Deploy to Bitrise.io** Step AFTER the Step/s that generate the artifacts or even better if the **Deploy to Bitrise.io** Step is at the very end of your Workflow.
+1. Insert the **Deploy to Bitrise.io** Step AFTER the Step(s) that generate the artifacts or even better if the **Deploy to Bitrise.io** Step is at the very end of your Workflow.
 For more information, check out our [Attach any file as an Artifact to the Build](https://devcenter.bitrise.io/tips-and-tricks/attach-any-file-to-build/) article.

 {% include message_box.html type="important" title="Where to insert the **Deploy to Bitrise.io** Step" content="My message" content=" Add the **Deploy to Bitrise.io** Step in the right place.
 If you insert the Step before other Steps that generate files during the build, then **Deploy to Bitrise.io** will have nothing to deploy. "%}